Across the bay from Tampa and just south of Clearwater is where you will find the city of St. Petersburg.

 When it comes to high-end shopping, Sundial St. Pete is the place to be.
-This is where you will find all of your favorite stores like White House Black Market, Lululemon, and Tommy Bahama.
+This is where you will find all of your favorite stores like White House Black Market, Tommy Bahama, and more.
 There are also plenty of excellent restaurants here to complete your experience.

 St. Petersburg Dining